seregazhuk/seregazhuk.github.io_old/_posts/2016-07-30-laravel-logging-to-db.md

 ## MongoDB

 We can use another storage for logs.
-[MongoDB](https://www.mongodb.com) is a document-orientated database, and I think it the best solution for storing logs, becouse we are not limited in the schema.
+[MongoDB](https://www.mongodb.com) is a document-orientated database, and I think it the best solution for storing logs, because we are not limited to the schema.
 First of all, we need to install mongodb php driver:

 {% highlight bash %}